smeredith/smeredith.github.io/_posts/2016-10-23-freebsd-compaq-nc8430-laptop.md

 ## Conclusion

-Functionally, the laptop is usable, and it's pretty fast.
+Functionally, the laptop is usable, and it's pretty fast, even with KDE.
 However, the constant noise from the fan is very loud and makes this an unpleasant laptop to use for long.
 If you can stand that, you might be in good shape.

 I'd love to hear from you if you are using this setup.

+## Update

+I've upgraded the machine from 2GB to 4GB of RAM.
+The machine only sees 3.3GB.
+I don't think that is a function of the OS because this is what the BIOS reports upon boot.